influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/archiveStrategy.md

 # workflow.v1alpha1.archiveStrategy

-ArchiveStrategy describes how to archive files/directory when saving artifacts
+"ArchiveStrategy describes how to archive files/directory when saving artifacts"

 ## Index